stormpath/stormpath-documentation/source/006_auth_z.rst

 The actual authorization checks that you do here are irrelevant, so you can still use what we have called "simple authorization" with these roles, or you can use permission-based authorization checks.

-More information about the APIs that allow you to create, retrieve and search an Application's groups can be found in the the :ref:`Account Management section <group-mgmt>`, while more information about multi-Tenancy can be found :ref:`in the multi-tenancy section <multitenancy-header>`.
+More information about the APIs that allow you to create, retrieve and search an Application's groups can be found in the the :ref:`Account Management section <group-mgmt>`, while more information about multi-Tenancy can be found :ref:`in the multi-tenancy section <multitenancy>`.

 ii.
 Using Permissions
 ---------------------